 The training is appropriate for workers across diverse fields whose work involves helping adults, children, young people and families to achieve change, resilience and recovery.

-In 2018 we hope to further develop our program with local authorities and Health Care services to develop a fast-track, drop in resource for the whole community in order to prevent escalation of difficulties to reduce the impact on Social and Health care caseloads.
+In 2018 we hope to further develop our programme with local authorities and Health Care services to develop a fast-track, drop in resource for the whole community in order to prevent escalation of difficulties in order to reduce the impact on Social and Health care caseloads.
 Our article in The Guardian gives a wider view

 For an informal conversation about our Solution Focused Life Coach training and development programme, call us on 07779 242 289 or email firstname.lastname@example.org